-Figure 26: Medical sector performance comparison with highlighted subsectors - inspection ratings meeting or exceeding expectations for radiation protection, 2013-17
+Figure 25: Medical sector performance - inspection ratings for radiation protection, 2013-17

 Note: The number of inspections shown in the medical sector row is the aggregate for the entire sector, including subsectors not highlighted in this report.

 The overall compliance rating for the security SCA for licensees in the medical sector was 81% (96 of 118 inspections were rated fully satisfactory or satisfactory) in 2017, as shown in figure 27.
 This continues a downward trend in the security SCA.
 CNSC staff continue to work with the licensees impacted by REGDOC-2.12.3- those affected by first-phase of implementation for Category 1 and 2 sealed sources, and also the upcoming implementation for users of Category 3, 4 and 5 sealed sources.
 Therefore, performance in this SCA is expected to improve once all affected licensee locations have been inspected as per the risk-informed regulatory program.